nareerat2530/Ithsdec2020_Lab3/README.md

-# create appication library for handling geometric figures.
+# create an application library for handling geometric figures.